v-egorov/simple-schema-registry/docs/transformation-versioning-refactor-plan.md

 #### Phase 1: Schema Changes
 1. Create new table structure (Option 1 or 2)
+2. **Important**: Ensure partial unique indexes are created to allow only one active version per consumer-subject pair
-2. Migrate existing templates to new structure
+3. Migrate existing templates to new structure
-3. Set all migrated templates as active (version "1.0.0")
+4. Set all migrated templates as active (version "1.0.0")
-4. Update foreign key references
+5. Update foreign key references

 #### Phase 2: Data Migration
 1. For each existing consumer: